 Our Background: The chapel grew from the Bartlett’s home ministry, aka.
 Queen Anna’s Oratory which began in 2012.
 A year later our family moved from San Jose’s Rosegarden to nearby Fremont’s Glenmoor neighborhood.
 With a larger residence, the Oratory more or less took the form of private “chapel” (sometimes called “prochapel”, see below).
-We are now an official congregation in the UECNA, giving the UE a presence in the Bay Area.
+We are now an official congregation in the UECNA, having a vote at District Convocation and National Convention, giving the UE a presence in the Bay Area.
 Though our ministry is directed toward friends and family– with a focus on regular catechism and holy living– we wish to connect all ranks & stations of people to the 1928 Prayer Book, English metered-psalms, and even methodistic class meetings.

 Eventually, we’d like to form a ministry-fellowship probably composed of two or three households covenanted together.
 These homes would provide the basis for a ‘circuit’, or cluster, of lay-led chapels and classes for the Bay Area, gradually leaving ours behind as one among many.
 Our primary wish isn’t necessarily planting churches but helping private societies use the prayer book and offer venues for services among small, domestic assemblies.
 This is why denominational affiliation isn’t our foremost concern despite obvious preferences for common prayer and episcopal ordination.
 Nonetheless, we afford quarterly holy communion for those wanting a fuller-connexion to Anglicanism, namely, the UECNA.

 To be considered a “chapel”, UE canons require regular prayer between two or three people.
 Since families are “little congregations”, worship at home is like a church, though reduced to its natural part.
 Furthermore, there is a long history of house Oratories in England, including those used in domestic rooms (like parlors) for private worship.
 A brief sketch of home chapels in the 18th-century can be read here (Jacobs, p.
 93, 98-101) as well as their occasional use by High Churchmen here (Overton, p.
 281-284).
 Sometimes we call ourselves a ‘prochapel’ to differentiate our family circle from what is normally thought of as a special edifice or small church building.
 A ‘prochapel’ might also mean a ‘chapel-in-formation’ or likewise religious community.